-The purpose of this class is simple!
+The purpose of this on-site workshop is simple:

-What is the class objective?
+What is the workshop objective?

 Here’s an idea of what we’ll cover.

 - Description of all pricing options and types of contracts: AWLC, AEWLC, WLC, EWLC, MWLC, zNALC, zELC, PSLC, ULC, SALC, VU, OOCoD, zIPLA, SVC, MVM, TTO, TUP, MWP, zCAP, zWPC, CMLC, SE, MzNALC, TFP (all the options), SCLC and more.

 - Understanding IBM’s pricing tools: SCRT, VU Converter, zPCR, LSPR, zSoftCap, and zBNA.